redFrik/udk18-Discrete_Structures/udk171214/README.md

 ![02settings](02settings.png?raw=true "02settings")

+(if you are in 2D skip the 'Align To Direction')

 * select the Main Camera and set 'Clear Flags' to 'Solid Color'
 * select a background
-* change 'Field of View' (here 120) and you should see something like this...
+* change 'Field of View' (here 120) (if 2D use Size instead) and you should see something like this...

 ![03green](03green.png?raw=true "03green")